chrise592/seeker/README.md

    Note: Displacement is only published after the turtlebot is enabled.
 Displacement is only shown in the x direction as relative distance to the ball. x is nan when the ball is not in range of the sensor or not found. y and z remain nan throughout.

+Possible future additions:

+	Implement a feedback loop for intended direction and rotational velocity to make more precise movements and prevent overshooting directions.
+It is also possible to adjust angular velocity depeding on the position of the ball in the laser scan. (i.e. Rotate left if ball is off-center left, rotate right if ball is off-center right)

+	Stop the robot upon bumping into the ball.